-Low prevalence of type 2 diabetes among regular black tea drinkersNovember 7th, 2012 in Diabetes /
+Low prevalence of type 2 diabetes among regular black tea drinkersNovember 7, 2012 in Medicine & Health / Diabetes

 The prevalence of type 2 diabetes is low in countries where consumption of black tea is high, suggests a mathematical analysis of data from 50 countries, published in the online journal BMJ Open.